jdegand/make-parties-angular-frontend/README.md

 - Angular 16 doesn't initialize a karma config file anymore.
 Need to use `ng generate config karma`.
 - Added `codeCoverage: true` to `angular.json`.
 - Use `xdescribe` to skip a test block.
 Use `xit` to skip an individual test.
-- Angular 15 testing code uses compileComponents() after the TestBed.configureTestingModule() method.
+- Angular 15 testing code uses `compileComponents()` after the `TestBed.configureTestingModule()` method.
 Seems like this is no longer required in Angular 16.
 - I used `window.location.reload` in the `event-detail` component.
 During testing, this causes a infinite loop.
-I moved the call to window.location.reload into a reloadPage function.
+I moved the call to `window.location.reload` into a reloadPage function.
 Then I could mock that function to return nothing so that all tests run with no problems.
+However, the reloadPage function is said to be uncovered in the code coverage report.
+I have experimented with different scenarios and nothing has changed.
-- Problem with update-event-form getEvent() error test - not reliable - sometimes passed or failed - I changed the test and it seems better now
+- Upgraded from Angular 16 to 17.
+There is a deprecation warning for `RouterTestingModule` in the app test.

 ## Continued Development